-Bougainville is an island in the Pacific Ocean that belongs to Papua New Guinea since the independence of that country in 1975.
-It is the easternmost insular region of Papua New Guinea.
+Bougainville is the easternmost insular region of Papua New Guinea.
 It is located some 900 kilometres from mainland PNG, and much closer to the Solomon Islands, with which it shares geographic, historical and cultural affinities.

 Out of the PNG’s total population of 8 million, just a few less than 300,000 live in the autonomous region, the vast majority of them in the two main islands —Bougainville and Buka, where the interim capital is located.
 A few thousands live in scattered atolls.
 They speak some 20 different languages, with Tok Pisin and English used as linguae francae.